ImanBekkaye/Sweep-Line-Points-In-Circles-Front/README.md

 ## Introduction

-This project provides a visual representation of the Sweep Line algorithm to solve the Points In Circles problem.
 The tool provides a visual representation of the points that lie inside the generated circles, which are painted in red for easy identification.

 ## Usage